Skip to main content

 Ccus Ai Image

-Our dry gas seals support the reliability and sustainability goals of our customers across traditional industries.
+Our dry gas seals support the reliability and sustainability goals of our customers across traditional energy and process industries.

-They are also designed and engineered for New Energy applications, including hydrogen, carbon capture, utilisation and storage (CCUS), sustainable fuels and energy storage.
+They are also designed and engineered for new energy applications, including hydrogen, carbon capture, utilisation and storage (CCUS), sustainable fuels, energy storage, and more.

 Common questions